 TU students, faculty and staff are eligible for discounts on Apple products.

-When making a personal purchase of Apple devices and accessories, be sure to use TU’s online Apple store to receive education discounts and promotions, as well as TU-exclusive deals on select hardware.
+When making a personal purchase of Apple devices and accessories, be sure to use TU’s online Apple store to receive education discounts and promotions.

 Students and full-time faculty and staff of the University of Tulsa are eligible to take advantage of discounted pricing for personal purchases currently offered by Dell.